EOSIO/eosio-java-softkey-signature-provider/README.md

 }
 ```

+## Android Example App

+If you'd like to see EOSIO SDK for Java: Softkey Signature Provider in action, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app) --a working application that fetches an account's token balance and pushes a transfer action.

 ## Library Methods

+This library is an example implementation of [ISignatureProvider](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/interfaces/ISignatureProvider.java).
+It implements the following protocol methods:

 * `signTransaction(EosioTransactionSignatureRequest eosioTransactionSignatureRequest)` signs an `Transaction`
 * `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.